yoyoberenguer/Water-Ripple-Effect/README.md

 2. Numpy arrays

-   Description : Instead of going through all the pixels values inside a loop and applying a blur for each pixels, my trick is to call separately the method numpy.roll for all directions (up, down, left, right) and make the sum of all 4 numpy            arrays providing a blur effect in only 4 operations using convolution properties.
+   Description : Instead of going through all the pixels values inside a loop and applying a blur for each pixels, my trick is to call separately the method numpy.roll for all directions (up, down, left, right) and make the sum of all 4 numpy            arrays providing the equivalent of blur effect for each surface pixels in only 4 operations using convolution properties.

    pixels             | numpy                            |   convolution direction
    -------------------|----------------------------------|------------------------